Tropical Storm Arthur Tropical Storm Warnings Outer Banks North Carolina

 LOCAL RADAR MOREHEAD CITY NC

-LOCAL RADAR WILMINGTON NCstorm free
+LOCAL RADAR WILMINGTON NC

 The forecast track for Arthur remains the same.
 We expect the tropical storm to strengthen a bit as it nears the coast.
 Rain and gusty winds overnight into Monday morning and then weather conditions improve later Monday to an extent as the storm turns more easterly and heads out into the open waters of the Atlantic.